Luigimascolo123/Widgets-Orange-for-FHIR-files/README.md

 Orange is a component-based visual programming software package for data visualization, machine learning, data mining, and data analysis.
 It offers a lot of pre-installed widgets for ML, statistical analysis and more.
 Orange also offers the possibility of create a personal widget, and that's what was done in this project.

-For more instructions for the use of the code, please check the file instructions.txt .
+For more instructions for the use of the code, please check the file ISTRUZIONI.txt .